icedream/the-steamdeck-experience/README.md

 software on the Deck despite the fact it runs on top of Arch Linux.
-The reason is the way that SteamOS updates itself: Updates are not incremental but affect the whole partition, and all system modifications except for a few overlay paths and the /home and /var partitions will get completely overwritten.
+The reason is the way that SteamOS updates itself: Updates are not incremental but affect the whole partition, and all system modifications except for a few overlay paths and the /home partition will get completely overwritten.

 Instead, you should use Flatpak or other means to install software to /var or /home instead.